Why It Works

 1/2 cup (100g) sugar

 4 ounces (115g) dark chocolate

 2 teaspoons neutral-flavored oil, such as vegetable or canola

-In a heavy-bottomed saucepan, bring cream and milk to a simmer.
+In a stainless steel saucepan, bring cream and milk to a simmer.
 Remove from heat, stir in mint leaves, cover, and let steep for 2 hours.

 Pour custard through a fine-mesh strainer into an airtight container and chill in an ice bath or refrigerator until temperature drops to 40°F (4°C), about 4 hours for ice bath, up to overnight for refrigerator.